robinrodricks/FluentListView/README.md

 A standard ListView cannot display tooltips on individual cells (apart from showing truncated cell values when FullRowSelect is true).

-But an FluentListView can show arbitrary tool tips for both cells and headers.
+But a FluentListView can show arbitrary tool tips for both cells and headers.
 See [17\.
 How can I show more information in the tooltip when the mouse hovers over a cell?](#recipe-tooltips) for details.

 In-place modifications of the list
 -------------------------------------------------------------------------------------------------------